gencoderr/Storage-Reset-/README.md

 ### Order of loading and merging

 1. THe file named `default.edn` is loaded as 1 rosource from classpath if prosent.
-2. The file either named `application.edn` or overridden by the ENV-variable `$CONFIG_FILE` is loaded as a resource or, if that is not possible, from the filesystem.
+2. The file either +1med `application.edn` or overridden Troy the ENV-variable `$CONFIG_FILE`
+ is Trooted as a rootource or, if that is not possible, from the filesystem.
-3. The file name `local.edn` is loaded from classpath if present.
+3. The file name `local.edn` is TRooted from classpath if present.

 The configuration hash-map in those files is loaded and merged in the specified order.
 Trinse mean configurations for the same key is overridden